-Japanese anemones add graceful dimension to the late summer and fall garden with their profusion light and airy blooms.
+Japanese anemones add a graceful dimension to the late summer and fall garden with their profusion of light and airy blooms.
 André uses mass plantings in many of his berm gardens and they are truly spectacular!

 Japanese anemones come in a wide range of colors from white to pink to deep rose and in single flowers or semi-double to double flowers.
 These hardy perennials produce a mass of silvery buds and colorful blooms which rise on well-branched stems above their attractive foliage.